40 Flat-Belly Truths You Must Know by 40

 Salads Really Can Help You Lose Weight

-While not every salad is a healthy one (like these 20 Worst Restaurant Salads in America), eating a house salad before you eat really can help you lose excess pounds.
+While not every salad is a healthy one, eating a house salad before you eat really can help you lose excess pounds.
 A study by researchers at the University of Pennsylvania found that volunteers who ate a large vegetable salad before their main dish ate fewer calories than those who didn't.
 Just make sure you keep it simple by foregoing creamy (read: fattening) dressings and opt for only oil and vinegar.
 And skip the cheese and croutons, too.

 Inflammation Influences Your Waistline